Uterine fibroids at a glance

 If removal of fibroids is called for by a physician, these four surgical procedures remove fibroids:

 Medical studies have shown that both uterine artery embolism and myomectomy may preserve or restore fertility after removal of fibroids.
 These two procedures are done by different specialists and have conflicting claims.
-Be careful and consult your physician on the best alternatives.
+Be careful and consult your OB/GYN or reproductive specialist on the best alternatives.